Stool233/logseq-store/pages/Mathematics for Computer Science.md

 			- The general problem of deciding whether a proposition is satisfiable is called SAT.
 			- One approach to SAT is to construct a truth table and check whether or not a T ever appears, but as with testing validity, this approach quickly bogs down for formulas with many variables because truth tables grow exponentially with the number of variables.
 			- The general definition of an “efficient” procedure is one that runs in polynomial time, that is, that runs in a number of basic steps bounded by a polynomial in s, where s is the size of an input.
-			-
+			- Recently there has been exciting progress on SAT-solvers for practical applications like digital circuit verification.
+These programs find satisfying assignments with amazing efficiency even for formulas with millions of variables.
+Unfortunately, it’s hard to predict which kind of formulas are amenable to SAT-solver methods, and for formulas that are unsatisfiable, SAT-solvers generally get nowhere.
+			- So no one has a good idea how to solve SAT in polynomial time, or how to prove that it can’t be done—researchers are completely stuck.
+			- The problem of determining whether or not SAT has a polynomial time solution is known as the “P vs. NP” problem -